 "Protesters swarm Perfection, demanding the inhabitants to leave because their presence is supposedly harming El Blanco.
 El Blanco is behaving very erratically indeed.
 One of the protesters turns out to be Nancy's daughter, Mindy."

-On this day in 2004, 'they' came back ... and by 'they' I mean several thousand people who had previously been abducted by UFOs.
+On this day in 2004 (in the U.S.), 'they' came back ... and by 'they' I mean several thousand people who had previously been abducted by UFOs.
 The 4400 was a solid Sci-Fi-themed mainstay on the USA Network for all of its four seasons, exploring the stories of various former abductees and the government agency that was tasked with uncovering the conspiracy behind who they were, why they were taken, where they went, and what happened to them as a result of their experience.

 On this day in 2008 (in the United States), Doctor Who aired "Midnight."
-This served as the tenth episode of the relaunched program's fourth season, and here's the plot summary as provided by IMDB.com:
+Officially, this served as the tenth episode of the relaunched program's fourth season, and here's the plot summary as provided by IMDB.com:

 "As part of a well-deserved holiday, the Doctor takes a tour on a planet called Midnight.
 Little does he know that something is knocking on the walls, although the planet shouldn't be inhabited.
 Soon the passengers begin to panic when one of them is possessed."